CHAPTER TWELVE | PART THREE

 They are blind creatures, dumb hounds who can no longer bay, simoniacs who sell justice, damning the poor and giving absolution to the rich.
 They do not even observe the laws of the Church.
 They acquire endless benefices, entrusting the priesthood and other ecclesiastical responsibilities to unworthy pastors and illiterate children.
 Hence the contempt in which both gentry and people hold God and His Church.
 Throughout this region the prelates are the laughing stock of the laity.

 Considering this verdict was delivered not by the enemies of the Church but by Pope Innocent III himself, I could well imagine why, whenever they confronted their Catholic counterparts, the Cathars rarely had difficulty claiming the moral high ground.
 True, attempts had been made by the Vatican, through a series of reforms initiated in the 1050s, to address the problem of unchaste and corrupt clergy, but these had achieved little.
-In fact it could be argued they did more harm than good, because they gave the lay community the hope that the Church could actually be restored to the divine purity it had possessed during the Apostolic Age.
+In fact it could be argued they did more harm than good, since they gave the lay community the hope that the Church could actually be restored to the divine purity it had possessed during the Apostolic Age.
 As the reform movement petered out this hope was dashed, leaving in its wake a feeling of deep disillusionment, if not downright anger.
 In such circumstances anyone presenting a credible alternative to the Church of Rome was always likely to be given a sympathetic hearing, and the Cathar vision of a simple Christian fellowship untainted by worldly corruption and greed was clearly a powerful one.
 But the Cathars did not merely present themselves as an attractive alternative to Catholicism, they claimed theirs to be the only true form of Christianity.
 It was the Cathar church, they argued, and none other, that could be traced all the way back to the original church founded by the Apostles.
-A bold claim indeed, but one made all the more compelling by the fact that when it came to following in the footsteps of the Apostles, the Cathars, unlike their adversaries, actually practised what they preached.
+A bold claim indeed, but one made all the more compelling by the fact that when it came to following in the footsteps of the Apostles, the Cathars actually practised what they preached.